BodenmillerGroup/ImcPluginsCP/README.rst

 written with imaging mass cytometry (IMC) data for a Ilastik based image segmentation workflow.
 Many modules are slightly modified versions of CellProfiler modules (https://github.com/CellProfiler/CellProfiler).

-The modules were tested with CellProfiler 2.2.0
+The modules were tested with CellProfiler 3, however they are still to be considered BETA versions.

 For installation copy the folder to a local directry and modify the CellProfiler preferences to the plugin folder.